-Check the bilge for excess water and leaks.

-2. Turn on the bilge pump to remove any excess water.
-Leave the pump switch in the stand-by position.

-3. Check oil tank level, battery cable connections and electrolyte level.
+- 1. Check the bilge for excess water and leaks. - Turn on the bilge pump to remove any excess water, leave the pump on stand-by. - 3.
+Check oil tank level, battery cable connections and electrolyte level.
 Check steering for freedom of movement and tightness.
 Check navigation lights.